 No, not at all.
 I only started three weeks ago and since my mom is a music director and my brother a musician, I thought I’d try my own musical muscles.

 I can hear the conviction in your voice.
 I mean you don’t have that beginner’s fear.

-Oh thank you!
+Oh, thank you!
 I’m just enjoying the class so much, that I don’t have a chance to pay attention to anything that might hold me back.
-I try my best and I think my confidence comes though my voice and its helping me learn quicker.
+I try my best and I think my confidence comes though my voice and it is helping me learn quicker.

 I collectively interviewed Kerrina Thomas, Jelani Hayes, and Taylor Blackston, all of whom are juniors at Penn.

 So how has this class taught you about the different styles of Arabic music?